Where can you find energy?

 Lightning converts electric potential energy into three kinds of energy.
 They are light energy, sound energy, and thermal energy.

-You convert food energy to movement ( Figure below ).
+You convert food energy to movement.
 That's another way energy is transferred from one form to another!

 If the girl eats this apple it will provide the energy needed for her to run.

 Energy can move from one place to another.
 It can travel through space or matter.
 That’s why you can feel the heat of a campfire and see its light.
 These forms of energy travel from the campfire to you.

 - Energy is the ability to do work.